 Gaelle BROAD (Northern Victoria) (18:07): (1586) My adjournment is for the Premier.
 This week we had the Select Committee on the 2026 Commonwealth Games Bid inquiry report released, and it showed a failure of planning, a lack of transparency and significant waste of taxpayer funds.
 Following the cancellation of the games, we were all advised that there would be legacy projects.
 It has been nearly two years since the cancellation.
-I do note Engage Victoria on their website in March invited community feedback about the Bendigo stadium project and the Bendigo showgrounds project that closed on 3 April, so it seems very brief indeed, and I did receive correspondence from a constituent that said:
+I do note Engage Victoria on their website in March invited community feedback about the Bendigo stadium and Bendigo showgrounds projects.
+That closed on 3 April, so it seems very brief indeed.
+I did receive correspondence from a constituent that said: